Shadow banking system: Overview

+The shadow activities of traditional banks grew rapidly in China during 2002-2018, but the United States and Canada still top the Average Shadow Banking Index by far.
+In 2024, the amount US financial institutions have loaned to shadow banks surpassed the $1 trillion mark.

 Entities that make up the system

 Shadow institutions typically do not have banking licenses; they do not take deposits as a depository bank would and therefore are not subject to the same regulations.
 Complex legal entities comprising the system include hedge funds, structured investment vehicles (SIV), special purpose entity conduits (SPE), money market funds, repurchase agreement (repo) markets and other non-bank financial institutions.
 Many shadow banking entities are sponsored by banks or are affiliated with banks through their subsidiaries or parent bank holding companies.
 The inclusion of money market funds in the definition of shadow banking has been questioned in view of their relatively simple structure and the highly regulated and unleveraged nature of these entities, which are considered safer, more liquid, and more transparent than banks.

 Shadow banking institutions are typically intermediaries between investors and borrowers.
 For example, an institutional investor like a pension fund may be willing to lend money, while a corporation may be searching for funds to borrow.
 The shadow banking institution will channel funds from the investor(s) to the corporation, profiting either from fees or from the difference in interest rates between what it pays the investor(s) and what it receives from the borrower.

-Hervé Hannoun, Deputy General Manager of the Bank for International Settlements described the structure of this shadow banking system at the annual South East Asian Central Banks (SEACEN) conference.
+Hervé Hannoun, Deputy General Manager of the Bank for International Settlements described the structure of this shadow banking system at the annual conference of the South East Asian Central Banks Research and Training Centre (SEACEN).

 This sector was worth an estimated $60 trillion in 2010, compared to prior FSB estimates of $27 trillion in 2002.
-While the sector's assets declined during the global financial crisis, they have since returned to their pre-crisis peak except in the United States where they have declined substantially.
+While the sector's assets declined during the 2008 financial crisis, they have since returned to their pre-crisis peak except in the United States where they have declined substantially.